Hidden gems in Rome: Borromini’s optical illusion at Palazzo Spada

-Located in Piazza Capodiferro, Palazzo Spada will manage to take your breath away if you aren’t already engulfed by another beauty in Rome’s historic center.
+Located in Piazza Capodiferro, a few minutes walk from Campo de’ Fiori, Palazzo Spada-Capodiferro is one of the most amazing Roman Renaissance buildings and will manage to take your breath away if you aren’t already engulfed by another beauty in Rome’s historic center.

 The palazzo, with a beautiful garden facing the Tiver River, is home to the Galleria Spada, the Cardinal Spada’s private collection: housing works by Guido Reni, Titian, Jan Brueghel the Elder, Guercino, Rubens, Dürer, Caravaggio and Domenichino, and the list goes on.